 There are four basic components in residential solar PV systems:

-Once you’ve made the decision to switch to solar, your qualified installer will conduct a site visit to determine the layout and size of your system.
+Once you’ve weighed the advantages and disadvantages of solar energy and made the decision to switch to solar, your qualified installer will conduct a site visit to determine the layout and size of your system.
 The actual installation process can be between a few hours to a couple of days.